-- Professor Carol Tannahill, Chief Social Policy Adviser, SG
+- Professor Linda Bauld, Interim Chief Social Policy Adviser, SG (Chair)

-- Professor Sheila Rowan, Chief Scientific Adviser for Scotland, SG
+- Professor Julie Fitzpatrick, Chief Scientific Adviser for Scotland, SG

 - Professor Marion Bain, Deputy Chief Medical Officer, SG

-- Professor Chris Chapman, Chair in Educational Policy & Practice, University of Glasgow
+- Professor Chris Chapman, Chair in Educational Policy and Practice, University of Glasgow

 - Professor Brigid Daniel, Professor Emerita, Queen Margaret University